It’s Personal: Improving RSV Awareness

 She also focuses on the importance of vaccine acceptance for the benefit of public health, a topic that the COVID-19 pandemic has magnified.

 “The availability of COVID-19 vaccines has increased conversation around all vaccines.
 It has helped people better understand what a vaccine is and how it works, and there’s benefit to that,” Robin noted.
 “My family’s story is part of the conversation.
 It has to be.
-Infectious diseases can be scary and parents can lose a child if they don’t know there is a way to better protect them.
-If there’s something we can do to help protect children from threats like RSV disease, and all families can get access to it, you find that path.”
+Infectious diseases may be scary and parents may lose a child if they don’t know there is a way to better protect them.
+If there is an accessible path for families to help protect children from threats like RSV disease, you find that path.”